 Chapter Twenty One

+From our position on the sidelines, we observed the prison.
+I studied the river that cut us off from it, glad that there was a bridge for us to get across as the water didn't look too inviting.
+We were silent as we studied the building, musing in our own thoughts as we mapped the place out.
 The perimeter between the two fences thankfully didn't look too overrun by walkers, enough for Daryl and I to handle for sure.
-Though the concern was exactly how they got in between the two fences and there was a likelihood of a gap somewhere that would prove to be an issue.
+Though the concern was exactly how they got in between the two fences and my mind wondered over the likelihood of a gap somewhere that would prove to be an issue.
+It could be manageable though, I told myself, and it would be worth it in the end.

 "So we're heading to the main gates first?"
 I asked, taking deep breaths to calm my nerves.
-Daryl nodded.
+I could feel my hands shaking slightly.
+Out of the corner of my eye, I saw Daryl nod.

 "We secure the main gates 'nd the gates into the prison grounds 'nd we should be fine."
 He muttered, before pointing to the guard tower that was nearest to the entrance.
 "We'll head to that tower first, clear between the fences 'nd patch up the holes.
 We can then use the tower to have a look see how badly the rest of the prison's fences fair.
 If it looks unmanageable then we'll settle for what we can manage 'nd go get the others.
 If not, then we'll do it all as quickly as we can."

 "You make it sound so simple."
-I sighed.
+I sighed, as I turned to meet the hunter's gaze.
 Daryl quirked a small smile before rising to his feet.

 "Let's get started then."
-Daryl told me, urging me to follow him as he made his way towards the entrance of the prison.
+Daryl told me, urging me to follow him as he made his way towards the bridge across the river.
 "First part's easy."
 He threw over his shoulder at me.
-I sighed once more before trotting after him, Toby at my heels.
+I sighed once more before trotting after him, clicking my tongue to urge Toby to join me at my heels.

 The first part was easy Daryl had said - just approaching the prison.
 The closer we got, the more magnificent the place looked.
 Never in my life would I have imagined that I would describe a prison as magnificent but it seemed appropriate for the moment.

+The bridge was sturdy enough, though creaked a little as the man stepped onto it.
+With his crossbow ready, he gestured for me to follow and we headed over the bridge and approached the prison, following along the side.
 Daryl dispatched the walkers lingering by the fences that noticed our approach quickly and silently, retrieving his arrows by yanking them without effort from the rotten skulls of his victims.
 Daryl had told me before that bullets would have to be a last resort as attracting attention to ourselves wasn't something we desired right now, so my rifle was slung onto my back and my knife was my chosen weapon for the moment.
+Some wandered too close and I ended up taking three walkers on our run and the sounds of snarling behind me told me that Toby was having his fair share of killing too.
+I didn't look back to see, I kept my eyes fixed on Daryl's back.

 "Son of a-" Daryl muttered, once he reached the entrance.
-I noticed the main gates were locked by a heavy looking iron padlock.
-Not what we needed.
-I glanced at the hunter before turning around to watch out for approaching walkers whilst Daryl studied the gate.
+Eyeing it myself, I noticed the main gates were locked by a heavy looking iron padlock.
+Certainly not what we needed.
+I glanced at the hunter, taking in his annoyed expression, before turning around to watch out for approaching walkers while he studied the gate.
+Toby crouched beside me, snarling at the dead stumbling towards us but thankfully not leaving my side.

 "Can you by chance pick a lock?"
 I asked, half-heartedly.
 Daryl snorted in reply.